 Driving in Europe – Car Rental Age Limits

 Renting a car on your European holiday can be a great experience.
-Avoid disappointment by checking the car rental age limits before you travel.
+To avoid disappointment, it’s important to check the car rental age limits before you travel.

 However, if you plan on renting a car while holidaying in Europe, there are some things you need to consider, such as researching the local driving laws and ensuring you have all the necessary legal documentation.

 One thing you need to be particularly aware of is car rental age limits.
-Obviously there is a minimum age limit and this varies from country to country, but many people don’t realise that some European countries also impose a maximum age limit when it comes to renting a car.
+Many people don’t realise that some European countries also impose a maximum age limit when it comes to renting a car.

 Maximum Car Rental Age Limits